lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 to a church within the mainstream of conservative evangelicalism....
 In the postwar years, the Church of God's sectarianism mellowed.
 It repudiated snake handling....
-Pentecostal worship became less emotional and less dependent on the supernatural."cxxxiii That such positions would have been unthinkable during Tomlinson's overseership of the Church of God---and perhaps even under Lee's---hardly bothered the church's leadership from 1940 forward.
+Pentecostal worship became less emotional and less dependent on the supernatural." [^133] That such positions would have been unthinkable during Tomlinson's overseership of the Church of God---and perhaps even under Lee's---hardly bothered the church's leadership from 1940 forward.
 The church's shift toward urban,